AlexKissiJr/UnrealMCP/MCP/README_MCP_SETUP.md

 To use the MCP interface:

 1. Launch your Unreal Engine project with the MCP plugin enabled.
-2. Open Claude Desktop.
+2. Open Claude Desktop or Cursor.
-3. Use natural language commands in Claude Desktop, such as:
+3. Use natural language commands in your AI assistant, such as:
    - "Show me what's in the current Unreal scene"
    - "Create a cube at position [0, 0, 100]"
    - "Modify the object named 'Cube_1' to have scale [2, 2, 2]"